 Museum Lovers: Get the Paris Museum Pass

-If you intend on seeing any of the museums through the Paris Pass, you MUST ALSO pick up a Paris Museum Pass.
-This is NOT something you can download from the Paris Pass or Go City.
+If you intend on seeing any of the museums through the Paris Pass, you MUST ALSO get a Paris Museum Pass.
+Lucky for us, Go City has recently included the Museum Pass in their All Inclusive Pass Plus option!

 Paris Day 1: Welcome to Paris!
 Getting Lost, Wine Tasting, Seine River Cruise, and the Eiffel Tower